-In pancreatic islets of Langerhans, glucose is transported into β-cells via GLUT2, phosphorylated by hexokinase IV, and used to produce ATP in mitochondria.
+In pancreatic islets of Langerhans, glucose is transported into β-cells via constitutively expressed GLUT2, phosphorylated by glucokinase (hexokinase IV), and used to produce ATP in mitochondria.
 Increased cytosolic [ATP] and production of ROS leads to depolarization of β-cell membranes, increased cytosolic [Ca2+], and exocytosis of a subset of insulin containing vesicles.
 Parasympathetic nervous system is also involved in the control of insulin release.
 Pancreatic α-cells do not express GLUT2, and while glucagon secretion is mainly controlled by hypothalamus via sympathetic nervous system and signalling from other islet cell types, α-cells can still themselves sense the glucose level.
 Glucagon activates glycogenolysis and gluconeogenesis in the liver and lipolysis in adipose tissue.

 Hepatoportal glucosensing is dependent on GLUT2 and GLP-1R.
 SGLT3 may be important when glucose concentrations are very low.
 Increasing D-glucose concentration (but not D-fructose or other carbohydrates that are not metabolized by nerve cells) in portal vein decreases the firing rate of hepatic afferent nerves.
 Signal is then transmitted to other organs via vagus nerve and autonomic nervous system.
 Activation of sympathetic nervous system stimulates glucose uptake and glycogenesis in skeletal muscle, and synthesis and storage of lipids in white adipose tissue.
 Hypothalamus can regulate hepatic glucose production via parasympathetic nervous system.
 Liver can also detect glucose concentration gradients between the portal vein and hepatic artery.
 In type 2 diabetes hepatoportal glucose sensing is altered.